 One Piece Of The Puzzle

-Wearing an avalanche beacon, but not carrying a shovel or probe is like using Google maps to go some where, but not knowing what the is address.
-A Beacon gets you close, the probe pin-points your victim and the shovel digs them out.
-Occasionally you will here people say that they know how to bracket so well that they don't need a probe, this is completely wrong, because the deeper the victim is the larger size of the brackets.
+Wearing an avalanche beacon, but not carrying a shovel or probe, is like using Google maps to go somewhere, but not knowing what the address is.
+A beacon gets you close, the probe pin-points your victim, and the shovel digs them out.
+Occasionally you will hear people say that they know how to bracket so well that they don't need a probe, but this is entirely wrong because the deeper the victim is, the larger the size of the brackets.
 The average burial depth in North America is 1.4 meters.
 It used to be accepted that the average depth was 1.1 meters but that statistic has been updated for the winter of 2013/14.
-For an average 1.4 meter burial, means most peoples brackets are going to be at least 1.4 meters across, and likely more, and without a probe no mater how good your bracketing skills are, there is just way to much snow to move in that size box to have a chance at finding them alive.
+For an average 1.4 meter burial, most brackets are going to be at least 1.4 meters across, and likely more.
+Without a probe, no matter how good your bracketing skills are, there is just way to much snow to move in that size of a box to have a chance at finding them alive.

 Buy For Your Level Of Experience

-Intermediate or higher level users who want to learn some of the more complex features of more advanced beacons or experts and professionals should look at the Pieps DSP Pro, Mammut Barryvox S, Arva Pro W, or the Ortovox S1+.
-These beacons aren't just for trip leaders or professionals, but to make them worth the extra money people who are considering buying them should make an active decision that they want some of those features like the ability to "go-back" and un-mark/un-flag a beacon, have specific group check modes and scan functions.
+Intermediate or higher level users who want to learn and use some of the more complex features should look at the Pieps DSP Pro, Mammut Barryvox, Arva Pro W, or the Ortovox S1+.
+These beacons aren't just for trip leaders or professionals, but to make them worth the extra money, people who are considering buying them should make an active decision that they want some of those features like the ability to "go back" and un-mark/un-flag a beacon, have specific group check modes and scan functions.
 If those people don't aspire to use these more advanced features, they might as well save $100 and get a cheaper one that will suit their needs perfectly well.